dildoran2195/sep11-freedom-project/tool/learning-log.md

 ### a-ha moments or challenge:
 #### I was able to create copy of 3D objects and tinkering with them using model types using Babylon in order to make the materials of a house.
 Plus, I was also able to use different properties to `const faceUV = [];` models in order to tinker with copies of a house.

 ### Questions I still have:
-#### How to implement more 3D objects using the challenge of making a house.
+#### How to implement more basic animation and 3D objects using the challenge of making a village.

 ### What you're going to try next:
 #### I'm going to try out [Changing the Viewer's Camera](https://doc.babylonjs.com/features/introductionToFeatures/chap2/viewer2/) and [A Walk Around The Village](https://doc.babylonjs.com/features/introductionToFeatures/chap3/walkpath/)